codecryption/magento2-deleteorder/README.md

 Codecryption Delete Orders extension for Magento 2 enables the store owner to remove orders effortlessly from the Magento admin panel.
 This extension is useful for cleaning up test orders or other unwanted orders, maintaining a tidy order management system

-## Benefits of Codecryption's Magento 2 Defer Parsing of JavaScript
+## Benefits of Codecryption's Magento 2 Delete order Extension

 ● Single or Bulk Deletion: Delete individual orders or multiple orders at once..